 Constructed of inner A tube, A tube, full length wire, full length jacket, breech ring and breech bush which screwed into the A tube.
-Used a hand-worked Welin breech-block.
+Used a hand-worked Welin breech-block with a "pure couple" mechanism.
 Mark XIIA had a modified chamber with parallel front end, while the Mark XIIB had a modified chamber with a bore of 5.985" (15.202 cm) in an effort to improve accuracy.
 Where practical, it was preferred not to mix Mark XIIB with Mark XII or XIIA, but all guns were interchangeable.
 A total of 463 guns were manufactured for the Royal Navy, of which 431 remained in service as of 1939.
 Although none of these guns were specifically manufactured for the Army, many were transferred from the Navy during World War II for use in emergency coastal defense batteries.

 Actual bore length was 45.11 calibers.

 The Mark XX was similar to the Mark XII but had a chamber that was shorter and smaller in volume.
 This was an attempt to fix an oval wear problem found with the Mark XII.
 Thirty-seven guns were ordered in 1917, but the order was canceled after trials with the prototype showed that accuracy suffered.
 The only Mark XX actually completed was converted back to the Mark XII standard.

 |Designation||6"/45 (15.2 cm) BL Mark XII|